 Meanwhile-- In Seattle Washington, Nooksack artist and teacher

 Louie Gong began to follow his vision to create a Native Lifestyle

-Brand Eight Generation.
+Brand Eighth Generation.

 Alongside Gong’s new brand, he wanted to mentor and provide